abhijeetknayak/Algorithms/Algorithms-1/README.md

 Stanford Course on Algorithms
 https://lagunita.stanford.edu/courses/course-v1:Engineering+Algorithms1+SelfPaced/course/

-1. Divide and Conquer Approach to solve problems : Merge Sort, Strassen's Sub-cubic Matrix Multiplication, Closest points, Quick Sort
+* Divide and Conquer Approach to solve problems : Merge Sort, Strassen's Sub-cubic Matrix Multiplication, Closest points, Quick Sort
-2. Time Analysis of algorithms : Can we do better?
+* Time Analysis of algorithms : Can we do better?
-3. Master Method to analyse running time of Algorithms
+* Master Method to analyse running time of Algorithms
-4. Graphs - Minimum cuts using Random Contraction.
+* Graphs - Minimum cuts using Random Contraction.
 Code included
+  * Graph Search : <br>
+    * Breadth-First Search : Add neighbors of explored node to the frontier.
+Every iteration, remove a node from the frontier and add its neighbors to the frontier.
+Start at the source node and continue till either all the nodes are traversed or if the destination node is reached(FIFO)
+    * Depth-First Search : Add neighbors of explored node to the frontier.
+Every iteration, remove the last inserted node from the frontier and add its neighbors to the frontier.
+This uses a Stack, which follows the principle of Last-In-First-Out(LIFO)
-5. Strongly Connected components using Kosaraju's Algorithm
+* Strongly Connected components using Kosaraju's Algorithm
-6. Dijkstra's Shortest path algorithm
+* Dijkstra's Shortest path algorithm
-7. Two-Sum problem via hash table.
+* Two-Sum problem via hash table.
 Actually slow :(
-8. Heap class implementation with insert and extract-min functions
+* Heap class implementation with insert and extract-min functions